What Types of Employer Retirement Accounts Are Divided in Connecticut Divorces?

 Valuing a Defined Benefit Plan (Most Commonly a Pension) in a Divorce

 We shared that defined contribution plans like 401(k)s and 403(b)s are relatively easy to value because their value is the current account balance as of a certain date.
 Pensions are often more difficult to split because they represent a future commitment of the employer.
-To learn more about how pensions are valued in Connecticut divorces, please click here.

 Stock Ownership Plans

 Another type of retirement benefit is an employee stock ownership plan (ESOP).
 Stock ownership plans are similar to defined contribution plans.
 The main difference with these plans is that the contributions are in the form of company stock.
 The valuation of stock ownership plans during the divorce process is broken down similar to the valuation of pension plans.
-Publically traded stock information is reported daily and corporations are required to value their stock annually.
+Publicly traded stock information is reported daily and corporations are required to value their stock annually.
 Spouses may decide to split their stock ownership plan with a Qualified Domestic Relations Order (QDRO), which will dictate how the benefits will be divided as part of the divorce property division.